-It’s cold and dark outside.
+It’s early and dark outside.
 You are struggling to get out of bed and go to the pool.
-You just put your head back on the pillow and tell yourself tomorrow is another day.
-Have you wondered how the best athletes stay motivated?
+Or you had a busy day and can't find the strength to hit the pool.
+Familiar right?
+Have you wondered how the best athletes stay motivated every single day?
 It might be because they approach swimming as a teamsport.
 Swimming with others might just be the key to help you get to the pool on days you don’t want to.
 Why is that?
-Keep reading...
+Keep reading.

 The answer to these questions is swimming with others.
 Those others will become your friends.
 Swimming with others has three important elements, accountability, competitiveness and making swimming fun.
 Keep reading and find out why swimming with others is the best way to get you down to the pool and keep you going down.

 “For the strength of the pack is the wolf, and the strength of the wolf is the pack.” – Rudyard Kipling

 Swimming with others makes us accountable to each other.
 It is very difficult to stay in bed or away from training when others are relying on you pitching up to swim practice.
 You have agreed on a time and day to train with others.
 You expect them to be there and they you.
 This simple commitment to swim is a fundamental insight into the motivation and discipline of Elite swimmers and you too.
 It is far easier getting up in the dark cold morning knowing that someone is waiting for you.
 If fact, it may even be enjoyable.
 When we swim with others, be it in a Swim team, a casual group at the local pool or in a SWOD here at SwimGym, we know our friends are waiting on us to go swimming together.